 and get a 1ghz cpu and 512MB of RAM.

-makes is far superior solution then what Samba 3.x can offer, even for simple file server solutions.
+Active Directory itself has massive amounts of important functionality that makes is far superior solution then what Samba 3.x can offer, even for simple file server solutions.
 It makes spending a trivial amount of cash completely worth while.

 Here is a easy example:

 NTML v1 and v2 rely on MS-CHAP (v1 and v2) to do the network stuff.
 Which means that for network security you are depending on DES encrypted MD5 hashes; which we now is increasingly worthless when it comes to security.

 And what is even worse is that unless you specifically specify things in the Samba config your server will accept plain text passwords.
 Which is something even that Microsoft Windows does not even support anymore.